Getting Started in our new System

 - If advertising is released after an application has been submitted but prior to approval, the following statement may be used:

 This activity has been submitted to Montana Nurses Association for approval to award contact hours.
-Montana Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+Montana Nurses Association is accredited with distinction as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 For more information regarding contact hours, please call (name of your organization as noted on page 1) for more information.